-In addition to consideration of high efficiency LED street lighting as a possible new resource or program , we encourage the Program Administrators to consider the following other objectives:
+In addition to consideration of high efficiency LED street lighting as a possible new resource or program, we encourage the Program Administrators to consider the following other objectives:

-- Maximize the ability to pursue as much cost-effective efficiency resources as possible viewing the entire EEPS plus IPA effort jointly - This would necessarily mean shifting a significant portion of electric-only residential and small commercial programs to IPA, to free up limited EEPS budgets to pursue those opportunities that are not eligible for IPA.
-We recommend a process whereby the electric utilities and DCEO maintain some control, oversight and administrative responsibilities for these programs, including engaging in a competitive procurement process in advance of the IPA bid process to ensure fair pricing and maximum cost-effectiveness. - Consideration should be given to ways to have IPA also promote other technologies/programs that may result in gas benefits as well.
+Maximize the ability to pursue as much cost-effective efficiency resources as possible viewing the entire EEPS plus IPA effort jointly

+- This would necessarily mean shifting all electric-only residential and small commercial programs to IPA, to free up limited EEPS budgets to pursue those opportunities that are not eligible for IPA.
+We recommend a process whereby the electric utilities maintain some control, oversight and administrative responsibilities for these programs, including engaging in a competitive procurement process in advance of the IPA bid process to ensure fair pricing and maximum cost-effectiveness. - Consideration should be given to ways to have IPA also promote other technologies/programs that may result in gas benefits as well.
 For example, it may be possible to fund a residential and small commercial smart thermostat program with IPA funds based solely on the electric benefits accruing.

-Optimal Energy, Inc. • 10600 Route 116, Suite 3, Hinesburg, VT 05461 • 802-482-5600 www.optenergy.com Alternatively, it may be possible to still have the IPA mechanism provide funding for the electric portion, in conjunction with gas PAs supplementing the program budget(s).
+Alternatively, it may be possible to still have the IPA mechanism provide funding for the electric portion, in conjunction with gas PAs supplementing the program budget(s).